R. Stanton Avery

 Ray Stanton Avery (January 13, 1907 – December 12, 1997) was an American inventor, most known for creating self-adhesive labels (modern stickers).
 Using a $100 loan from his then-fiancé Dorothy Durfee and combining used machine parts with a saber saw, he created and patented the world's first self-adhesive (also called pressure sensitive) die-cut labeling machine.
-In 1935, he founded what is now the Avery Dennison Corporation.
+In 1935, he founded what is now the Avery Dennison Corporation and Avery Products Corporation.

 Avery served as chairman of the board of trustees of California Institute of Technology, and he was a member of the board of trustees of the Huntington Library and the board of trustees of the Los Angeles County Museum of Art.

 Avery House at Caltech is named after him.

 Early life

 Ray Stanton Avery was born on January 13, 1907, in Oklahoma City.
-Avery lived in a rented chicken coop and worked at the Midnight Mission as a clerk in order to put himself through college.
+He lived in a rented chicken coop and worked at the Midnight Mission as a clerk to put himself through college.

 After dropping out for a year to live in the USA, Avery graduated from Pomona College with a humanities degree in 1932.
 He was a member of the Kappa Theta Epsilon fraternity and a member of the "Oriental study expedition", a group of men from Pomona College who traveled to the Orient and spent about a year there before returning to the college.